Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups: Preliminaries on Wasserstein spaces and Carnot groups

-The group law on $\bG$ is induced by the Baker--Campbell--Dynkin--Hausdorff formula that translates the bracket relations in the Lie algebra $\mathfrak{g}$ into the expressions of the group operations on $\bG.$ Taking into consideration the symmetries encoded in the bracket relations in $\mathfrak{g}$, the group law will also possess some useful symmetry relations.
-The group law is given by
+The Baker--Campbell--Dynkin--Hausdorff formula gives the relation between the bracket relations in the Lie algebra $\mathfrak{g}$ and the expressions of the group operations on $\mathbf{G}.$ Taking into consideration the symmetries encoded in the bracket relations in $\mathfrak{g}$, the group law will also possess some useful symmetry relations (see \cite{HS}): According to this, we can write an element in $\mathbf{G}$ as $p = (x,y)$ where $x\in \R^{n_1} $ and $y \in \R^{n_2 + \ldots + n_s}$.
+In this notation the group operation in $\mathbf{G}$ can be written as